HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 The mCODE example [`cancer-genomic-variant-fusion`](Observation-cancer-genomic-variant-fusion.html) demonstrates the gene fusion representation.

 **NOTE:** A fusion event that is related to two variants will be expressed as two separate variant instances.
-Is is anticipated that both variants, even if part of the same fusion event, will be grouped as DiagnosticReport.result slices under **GenomicsReport**.
+Both variants from the same fusion event can be included as DiagnosticReport.result slices under **GenomicsReport**.

 ### Profiles